How to Download YouTube Shorts on Any Device

 Why does my downloaded Short have black bars?

-Some download tools don't handle vertical video properly and pad Shorts with black bars to make a landscape video.
-Use a tool like ReelGrab that preserves the original vertical aspect ratio.
+Some video download tools don't handle vertical video properly and pad Shorts with black bars to make a landscape video.
+Choose a downloader that preserves the original 9:16 vertical aspect ratio.
+(If you only need the sound, ReelGrab sidesteps the issue entirely by extracting the audio as MP3.)

 Can I download age-restricted YouTube Shorts?